dhuan008/liri-node-app/README.md

 ====================================
 ```

 Output is also saved to a **log.txt** file.
-The program repeats until terminated or the user selects exit.
+The program repeats until terminated or the user selects `exit`.

 #### Special Commands
-The `do-what-it-says` option displays search results loaded from a text file in the same directory labeled `random.txt` .
+The `do-what-it-says` option displays search results loaded from a text file in the same directory labeled **random.txt**.

 ## Technologies Used
 - Node.js